diego0020/lab_vision/README.md

-# lab_vision
+# Computer vision lab

-Files for the vision laboratory
+This repository will contain guides and scripts required during the lab.